Jetpack CRM is a versatile solution – the ultimate self-hosted CRM.

 This is another consideration if you’re using the CRM on a standalone site.
 You’ll need to potentially use the API to post data into your CRM.
 We have the following options available:-

-- WooCommerce Connect: This has an “external site” option where you can connect to your main site via an external CRM.
-The orders and customers will be kept up to date through an hourly sync check.
+- WooCommerce Sync: This module has an “external site” option where you can connect to your main site via an external CRM.
+The orders and customers will be kept up to date through a regular sync check.

 - PayPal Sync + Stripe Sync: Both these extensions work with either setup.